MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - **Redundancy**.
 Your application must be deployed to multiple regions.
 Additionally, within a region, we strongly recommend that you use [availability zones](/azure/availability-zones/az-overview#availability-zones) to allow for fault tolerance at the datacenter level.
 Availability zones have a latency perimeter of less than 2 milliseconds between availability zones.
 For workloads that are "chatty" across zones, this latency can introduce a performance penalty and incur bandwidth charges for interzone data transfer.

 - **Active/active model**.
 An active/active deployment strategy is recommended because it maximizes availability and provides a higher composite service-level agreement (SLA).
 However, it can introduce challenges around data synchronization and consistency for many application scenarios.
-Address the challenges at a data platform level while considering trade-offs from increased cost and engineering effort.
+Address the challenges at a data platform level while considering the trade-offs of increased cost and engineering effort.

-  An active/active deployment across other cloud providers is a way to potentially mitigate dependency on global resources within a single cloud provider.
+  An active/active deployment across multiple cloud providers is a way to potentially mitigate dependency on global resources within a single cloud provider.
 However, a multicloud active/active deployment strategy introduces a significant amount of complexity around CI/CD.
 Also, given the differences in resource specifications and capabilities among cloud providers, you'd need specialized deployment stamps for each cloud.

 - **Geographical distribution**.
 The workload might have compliance requirements for geographical data residency, data protection, and data retention.
 Consider whether there are specific regions where data must reside or where resources need to be deployed.